 The Advancement of Interprofessional Collaboration and Education Project (Aka: Project ADVICE), made possible by Mrs. Joan K. Stout, RN, FAAN, is a transformative resource promoting collaboration among health care professionals at every level and discipline to support the best possible outcomes for patient care.
-Project ADVICE is a four year initiative that seeks to measure the longitudinal impact on student learning outcomes and practice.
+Project ADVICE is an ongoing initiative that seeks to measure the longitudinal impact on student learning outcomes and practice.

-Project ADVICE is currently administered by Dr. Carl Cramer, Associate Dean, College of Nursing and Health Sciences (CNHS), in consultation with the faculty.
+Project ADVICE is administered by the Office of the Dean in the College of Nursing and Health Sciences (CNHS), in consultation with the faculty.
 Together they aim to increase competency in both interprofessional and collaborative clinical practice for all CNHS students.

 The project also aims to encourage students and faculty to create lasting resources for future use by Barry students and alum.
 The faculty is committed to graduating entry-level healthcare professionals who are able to transform their practice locations into collaborative, patient-centered practice settings that contribute to healthy patient outcomes and improved team collaboration and communication skills.